ProxSTORM -- A Stochastic Trust-Region Algorithm for Nonsmooth Optimization: Introduction

 The paper is organized as follows.
-In Section~\ref{sec:ps}, we present the ProxSTORM algorithm, and in Section~\ref{sec:st}, we formalize the notation we use to describe the algorithm's stochasticity.
-In Section~\ref{sec:an}, we analyze ProxSTORM, establishing an expected decrease result in Section~\ref{sec:ed} that implies both global first-order convergence and an expected complexity bound.
+In Section~\ref{sec:ps}, we present the ProxSTORM algorithm.
+In Section~\ref{sec:st}, we formalize the notation we use to describe the stochasticity of the algorithm.
+Then, in Section~\ref{sec:an}, we analyze ProxSTORM.
+We combine Assumption~\ref{a:p} with stochasticity assumptions (Section~\ref{sec:as}) to derive an expected decrease result (Section~\ref{sec:ed}).
+From the expected decrease result, we establish global first-order convergence (Section~\ref{sec:gc}) and an expected complexity bound (Section~\ref{sec:co}).
+In Section~\ref{sec:oracles} we discuss how the assumptions on function and gradient estimates used in the analysis can be satisfied in applications and the resulting total oracle complexity.
 In Section~\ref{sec:ex}, we apply ProxSTORM to $\ell^1$-regularized neural network training and a topology optimization problem.
 In Section~\ref{sec:cn}, we conclude.